plabayo/rama/rama-icap/README.md

 Use [`codec`](https://docs.rs/rama-icap/latest/rama_icap/codec/) for borrowed wire syntax, the streaming `client` and `server` modules for standalone ICAP, and `http::layer::AdaptationLayer` to detour HTTP requests or responses.

+## Direct TLS

+`ServiceEndpoint` accepts both `icap://` and `icaps://` service URIs.
+The `icaps` convention selects direct TLS and defaults to port 11344; ICAP request targets are still encoded with the RFC-defined `icap` scheme.
+This is direct TLS from the start of the connection, not an in-band TLS upgrade.

+The connector supplied to the ICAP client must include a TLS connector, such as an auto-mode Rama Rustls or BoringSSL connector around the TCP/DNS transport.
+Auto mode leaves `icap` plaintext and negotiates TLS for `icaps`.
+Connection pools must include the application protocol as well as the logical authority in their identity so plaintext and TLS connections cannot mix.

+URI userinfo is preserved in the ICAP request target but omitted from the `Host` header.
+Because it is sent on every exchange, avoid embedding credentials in the service URI, especially for plaintext `icap` endpoints.